Shaz3e/S3-Joomla/README.md

  - Custom Sitename
  - Custom Logo
  - Choose from Different Styles
+ - Choose from DIfferent Colors - added in 4.0
  - Enable Modules (component / component-top / component-(1 to 12) / component-bottom) to hide Component
  - Show or hide component area on front page
  - Show or hide main body container